Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 Water-soluble vitamins

 This group of vitamins is found in the watery parts of food.
-They are absorbed directly into the bloodstream when food breaks down during digestion or when a dietary supplement dissolves.
-Our bodies are largely made up of water, so many water-soluble vitamins circulate easily in the body.
+They are absorbed directly into the bloodstream as food breaks down during digestion or as a nutritional supplement dissolves.
+Our body is largely composed of water, which is why many water-soluble vitamins circulate easily in the body.
 The kidneys then constantly regulate the levels of these vitamins and excrete excess amounts from the body through urine.

 This group includes B vitamins and vitamin C.